ecological-cities/biodivercity/index.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# biodivercity: Biodiversity indices for city landscapes
+# Biodiversity indices for city landscapes

 <!-- badges: start -->